FixedEffects/InteractiveFixedEffectModels.jl/README.md

 	```

 - The second argument of `fit` is either a symbol or a formule.
-	- WHen it is a symbol,` fit` fits a factor model on a variable.
+	- Whn it is a symbol,` fit` fits a factor model on a variable.

 		```julia
 		fit(PanelFactorModel(:pState, :pYear, 2), :Sales)